-- Remember you are responsible for all usage on your mobile whether it is in your possession or not, so it’s important you take action as soon as your realise you have misplaced it; if you find it, the suspension can be removed once we have verified you are the legitimate owner.
+- Remember, you are responsible for all usage on your mobile whether it's in your possession or not, so it’s important you take action as soon as your realise you have misplaced it, If you find it, the suspension can be removed once we have verified you are the legitimate owner.

 - It’s a good idea to back up any important information stored in your phone so you have a copy kept somewhere safe.